fourTheorem/serverless-ecommerce-workshop/lessons/07-send-messages-to-sqs/README.md

       Name: timelessmusic:sqs-queue
 ```

+Enough YAML for now!

-## Send messages to SQS using the SDK
+## Sending messages to SQS using the SDK

 The first thing we need to do is to install the SQS client: